chaton2325/Seneca-Hack/README.md

-# FitMaster – AI Coach
+# FitMaster – AI Training Coach with Chatbot

 Project developed during the Seneca Hackathon 2025.
-FitMaster is an AI training coach that analyzes sports movements in real-time via webcam, corrects posture, and provides interactive feedback.
+FitMaster is an AI-powered training coach that analyzes sports movements in real-time via webcam.
+It provides instant visual and vocal feedback, evaluates movement quality, helps prevent injuries, and includes an **integrated chatbot** that answers users' questions about exercises, posture, and general workout guidance.

 Deployed on an Ubuntu VPS with SSH access → [Live demo](https://crotale.mirhosty.com/).